 You answered no to any of those.
 No, I would change something, then get moving and change it.
-Steve Jobs said it best when he says, look around you, everything around you changes when you realize it was built by people who are no smarter than you.
+Steve Jobs said it best when he said, look around you; everything around you changes when you realize it was built by people who are no smarter than you.
 Everything around you is built by people who are no smarter than you.
 That’s how you break past the limiting beliefs, practice zero-based thinking, and go for it.

 Tony Robbins says the quality of your life is the quality of your communication.
-Look at Steve Jobs, Oprah, Tony Robbins, Bill Gates.
+Look at Steve Jobs, Oprah, Tony Robbins, and Bill Gates.
 What do they have in common?
 They have a method of speaking to people that connects.

 - A person’s success or failure in life comes down to the number of uncomfortable conversations they are willing to have.